oddbit-project/pokie/docs/http/rest.md

 # REST Views

-Pokie provide several helpers to implement REST endpoints; one of them is the *RestView* class.
+Pokie provides several helpers to implement REST endpoints; one of them is the *RestView* class.
 This class implements all the basic REST operations for CRUD operations on a given Record/Service.
 Service can either be the generic *pokie.rest.RestService*, or a custom service that implements *pokie.rest.RestServiceInterface*.